sg-dev/sg-website/content/publications/2024/zingg2023detecting-team-interactions/index.md

 interaction structure.
-In summary, our approach provides a novel way to quantify and evaluate the functional interaction structure of software development teams that aids in understanding and improving team performance.
+In summary, our approach provides a novel way to quantify and evaluate the functional interaction structure of software development teams that aids in understanding and improving team performance."
 url_pdf: https://doi.org/10.1371/journal.pone.0306923
 publication: PLOS One
 featured: false